varnholt/deceptus_engine/doc/level_design/mechanisms.md

 If you need to know how to connect Spike Blocks to a lever, please check the documentation about the Lever Mechanism.

+To create a Spike Block, just create an object layer named `spike_blocks`.
+In there create a rectangle of 1x1 tiles for each block.

 |Custom Property|Type|Description|
 |-|-|-|
 |z|int|The layer's z index|